 We agreed most of the time and were surprised by Indian selfie skills.
 If you’re uncomfortable with that, decline politely.

 It works the other way around as well.
-If you want a picture with a group of colourfully dressed locals, just ask.
+If you want a picture with a group of colorfully dressed locals, just ask.

-Hampi is a great place for relaxing.
+Hampi is a great place to relax.
 It doesn’t matter if it’s on the rooftop of a guesthouse or in the shadow of the temple columns.
-Take it easy, relax, read your favourite book, sip a delicious mango lassi and enjoy the unique atmosphere.
+Take it easy, relax, read your favorite book, sip a delicious mango lassi, and enjoy the unique atmosphere.

 By the way, the best mango lassi we had on our India trip was the one in the Mango Tree restaurant.